Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 TTM: trailing 12 months

-There are currently 4.9 million Nautilus shares held short by investors – that's known as Nautilus's "short interest".
-This figure is 20.7% down from 6.2 million last month.
+There are currently 4.8 million Nautilus shares held short by investors – that's known as Nautilus's "short interest".
+This figure is 6.4% up from 4.6 million last month.

 There are a few different ways that this level of interest in shorting Nautilus shares can be evaluated.

-Nautilus's "short interest ratio" (SIR) is the quantity of Nautilus shares currently shorted divided by the average quantity of Nautilus shares traded daily (recently around 2.0 million).
-Nautilus's SIR currently stands at 2.48.
-In other words for every 100,000 Nautilus shares traded daily on the market, roughly 2480 shares are currently held short.
+Nautilus's "short interest ratio" (SIR) is the quantity of Nautilus shares currently shorted divided by the average quantity of Nautilus shares traded daily (recently around 622140.17971759).
+Nautilus's SIR currently stands at 7.79.
+In other words for every 100,000 Nautilus shares traded daily on the market, roughly 7790 shares are currently held short.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Nautilus.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Nautilus.

 Find out more about how you can short Nautilus stock.